Cantos from the Woods

 All of my pieces come from much larger sections of trees that are hauled back to my studio for evaluation.
-It can takes years, in some cases, for their potential as art to emerge.
+It can takes years, in some cases, for their full potential as art to be realized.
 As that sense forms I begin to trim unwanted parts, remove material and shape the wood using traditional hand tools—chisels, mallets and rasps.
 I do not use finishes other than occasional light waxing.
 Hand rubbing helps to bring out natural colors and textures found in the wood.
 The pieces tend to assume names as they reveal a particular spirit or energy while I work with them, and often tell stories of the place where they lived and grew.
 For example, green blush in a black birch may speak to earlier farming practices whereby farmers put copper sulfate in cow ponds as a kind of herbicide to combat algae growth that made the water impotable for the cattle.
 Minerals from the soil leach into wood and can lend their distinctive hues to it.
 Or a black cherry (such as "Gitane," featured on this site) may have cankers caused by sheep nipping away the new buds at the base of the tree.
 The presentation of the pieces, how they are mounted on their bases, is an important consideration and is often one of the most challenging aspects of finishing a piece.